 And while I love some good old cream cheese mashed potatoes as a side, I thought I'd change it up by adding one of my favorite ingredients - brown butter.

 Brown butter adds a slightly nutty flavor that just makes these potatoes addicting.
-So if you are looking to kick up your sides a notch, this brown butter mashed potatoes recipe should be on your list!
 And if you like some color, you can never go wrong with purple mashed potatoes.

 Jump to: